2023 Best Journalism Schools in Pennsylvania

 Top Pennsylvania Schools in Journalism

-Our 2023 rankings named University of Scranton the best school in Pennsylvania for journalism students.
+Our analysis found University of Scranton to be the best school for journalism students who want to pursue a degree in Pennsylvania.
 University of Scranton is a small private not-for-profit school located in the small city of Scranton.

 Journalism majors at University of Scranton take out an average of $26,000 in student loans while working on their egree.